Hyun3246/hyun3246.github.io/_posts/2025-02-19-[SQL First Step] 28. Index Structure.md

 </figure>
 <br/>

-Although index is a seperate database, it depends on the original table.
+Although index is a separate database, it depends on the original table.
 Therefore, in most cases, deleting table also removes index database.

 <br/>